doctea/usb_midi_clocker/README.md

   - Improve quantizer (take note length into consideration)
   - Optimise memory usage with more efficient data structure
 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
-- ~~Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations~~
-  - DONE eg for the [OpenTheremin v4 with USB MIDI modification](https://github.com/MrDham/OpenTheremin_V4_with_MIDI)
-  - TODO: and for Arduino Unos without needing to use USB Midi Klik
+- TODO: usbserial and for Arduino Unos without needing to use USB Midi Klik
   - todo: see whether we need to use device unique id rather than pid+vid to ensure correct detection of mltiple devices
   - or for things that don't even talk MIDI, like eg my [veboard](https://github.com/doctea/veboard) project, or even direct Panasonic MX serial control
-    - ~~todo: improve this by not requiring the behaviour to implement MIDI -- could possibly let the behaviour itself deal with that, just have the usbserial connection stuff pass the usb device~~
   - todo: implement a proof-of-concept non-MIDI usb serial device
 - Transposition of everything (Beatstep etc?) in chord progressions
-- ~~Make DeviceBehaviours work on serial inputs/outputs too, ...?~~
 - Make the pc_usb connections work using behaviours
-  - .. think there might be some duplication in purpose between MIDIOutputWrapper and Behaviours now...?
 - ~~Allow to control via USB typing keyboard~~
   - ~~control the menus so that I can still fiddle with the device without disturbing my cat~~
   - shortcuts for different functions would make this something that could be performed with